mrspeaker/teletest/README.md

 -------------
  T |  X  | X
 -------------
- X |  O  |
+ X |  O  | X

 - Controversial move there by X... let's see how O comes back...
 The atmosphere here is tense.
 The crowd knows what's at stake... *OH, look at that!* A quick 1-2 by X and O and a block by O... we haven't seen this kind of aggression in naughts n crosses since 1974 grand championship where 3 people died...

 - Good point Cotton, let's see if it pays off him.
  I can't figure out which cursor is mine haha
+ ^ This teletype session has been running for ~1h, and heaps of people have joined and left... i think it ran out of colors and now everyone is just blue cursor!

- It seems like sometimes you can steal someone's cursor... the position jumps.
+ It seems like sometimes you can steal someone's cursor... occasionally the position jumps.

 Wouldn't you rather play a nice game of chess?
 - Baby steps, let's do tic tac toe first 😉